KTM 950 Super Enduro R: Cult following

 After the KTM 950SE was released, it attracted limited interest.
 Dealers frequently had to offer considerable incentives to make initial sales.
 However, since approximately 2015, there is a marked increase in desirability with prices steadily rising to the point a good second-hand example changes hands for a price equal to or above the original manufacturers MSRP.
 The Erzberg Rodeo Editions, a limited production with enhanced graphics and other items such as Akrapovic exhausts, a CNC clutch cover, etc., fetch proportionally more.
 In Europe, the Erzberg bikes were individually-numbered denoted by a triangular badge on the top triple clamp.
-In the USA, they were not numbered, hence, the number of Erzbergs produced is unknown, although the generally-accepted number is in the order of 100.
+In the US, they were not numbered, hence, the number of Erzbergs produced is unknown, although the generally-accepted number is in the order of 100.

 Because of the limited total production numbers (circa 3000 worldwide), the 950SE is not a common motorcycle, hence prospective buyers must generally be dedicated in searching examples for sale, further enhancing the desirability.